Asrani: Career

-Asrani and Mallika Sherawat were the judges of the 18th annual Naya Andaz competition on 17 April 2010, in New Jersey.

-Asrani in 2018 played the role of Mikesh's grandfather in the popular web series Permanent Roommates and even appeared in advertisement in 2019.
-He also played the role of DGP Director general of police in the serial Partners Trouble Ho Gayi Double.
+Asrani in 2018 played the role of Mikesh's grandfather in the popular web series Permanent Roommates.
+He also played the role of Director General of Police (DGP) in the serial Partners Trouble Ho Gayi Double.

-Asrani acted as Narada in the 1985 Doordarshan TV Serial Natkhat Narad.
+Asrani acted as Narada in the 1985 Doordarshan TV serial Natkhat Narad.
 Some of his co-stars were Jayshree T. and Vikram Gokhale.

+His obituary in The Hindu stated: "Versatility was his middle name as he transcended the typical sidekick stereotype to become perfect foil for the lead character, blending slapstick with subtle satire and dramatic depth.
+Be it Rajesh Khanna, Amitabh Bachchan or Jeetendra, Asrani played a definitive role in the myth making of several matinee idols of the 1970s and 1980s."

+Death

+Asrani was admitted to Bharatiya Arogya Nidhi Hospital in Juhu, Mumbai, on 16 October 2025, with breathing issues.
+He died there at 3:00 PM on 20 October, due to fluid accumulation in his lungs.
+He was 84.
+His last rites were performed at Santacruz Crematorium with family members in attendance.